 your pet's health, but also for the drugmakers.

 The AVMA, the nation's largest association of

 of thousands of dollars a year from drugmakers for its

 The AVMA said the conference's largest contributors,

 Who are the big contributors?
 The Diamond Partners

 at the Chicago convention were drugmakers Zoetis

-specialty animal food.
+maker of specialty animal food.

 The INDYSTAR RAN AN ARTICLE ON IT LAST YEAR.